Waking up truly rested can be a luxury for many of us.

 Better and more stable mood.

-Increased learning ability and performance capacity both physically and mentally.
+Increased learning and performance capacity both physically and mentally.

 Increased creativity & social ability.